pazcharles02/OBS-and-Twitch-Livestreaming/docs/capturing-display-with-source.md

 *When using Game Capture or Window Capture, the application you wish to capture must already be running for OBS to detect it.*

-## Capturing Display with Source
+## Capturing Your Entire Screen

-After selecting Display Capture, the properties window should appear.
+Select Display Capture.
+The properties window should appear.

 ![Display Capture Properties](https://pazcharles02.github.io/OBS-and-Twitch-Livestreaming/assets/images/Source_Display_Properties.png?raw=true)
 1. Select your monitor from the drop-down menu
 2. If you do not want the audience to see your cursor, uncheck the 'Capture Cursor' box
 3. Press 'OK'

+## Capturing a Game

 ![Game Capture Properties](https://pazcharles02.github.io/OBS-and-Twitch-Livestreaming/assets/images/GameCaptureProperties.png?raw=true)